 Families For Life | The complete checklist for legacy planning

 It is always wise to plan ahead, as it offers peace of mind and helps you feel more prepared when unexpected challenges emerge.
-The same applies to end-of-life planning, which allows you to decide what happens to your money and assets, how your loved ones will be cared for, and what kind of healthcare you’d like if you ever lose the capacity to make those decisions yourself.
+The same applies to legacy planning, which allows you to decide what happens to your money and assets, how you and your loved ones will be cared for, and what healthcare options you’d like if you lose the capacity to make those decisions or pass on.

 The good news is, getting started isn’t complicated.
-Whether you’re planning for yourself or supporting your parents or grandparents, you only need three key tools: a Lasting Power of Attorney (LPA), Advance Care Planning (ACP), and CPF Nomination.
+Whether you’re planning for yourself or supporting your family members, you may consider four essential tools: a Lasting Power of Attorney (LPA), Advance Care Planning (ACP), CPF Nomination and Wills.
 You can learn more about each of them at this link before diving back into this article.

 Ready to start your legacy planning?
 Here’s a complete list of everything you need to do.